docsifyjs/docsify/docs/vue.md

   </p>
 </output>

-Changes made to one counter affect the both counters.
+Changes made to one counter affect both counters.
 This is because both instances reference the same global `count` value.
 Now, navigate to a new page and return to this section to see how changes made to global data persist between page loads.

 ## Mounts